 I will be talking about QuickQuid (QQ) rather than CashEuroNet as it is the more familiar name.
 Everything here also applies to loans from Cashruronet’s other brands, Pounds To Pocket and On Stride.

-Grant Thornton has been appointed as Administrators.
-They have set up a page about Redress Complaints – this is their term for people who have asked for a refund because they were given unaffordable loans.
+Grant Thornton were appointed as Administrators.
+They set up a page about Redress Complaints – this is their term for people who have asked for a refund because they were given unaffordable loans.

 Background to the QuickQuid Administration

-QuickQuid and its sister brands was one of the “Big Three” payday lenders in Britain, starting out in 2007
+QuickQuid was one of the “Big Three” payday lenders in Britain, starting out in 2007.

 QuickQuid had well over a million customers.
 When it went into administration there were c.
 500,000 customers with outstanding loans.

 Many of these customers had prolonged borrowing from QQ.
 They either rolling loans over or repaid one loan but were left so short of money that they had to borrow again.